ku185017/todo-app/README.md

 # Todo
-CLone this project and do **npm install** to install the dependancies. if npm install doesn't work, then try **npm install --force**
+Clone this project and do **npm install** to install the dependancies. if npm install doesn't work, then try **npm install --force**

 Scripts